Find Any File (FAF)

 Besides the obvious things you can see by looking at the menus, there are a few things that are not so obvious:

-Searching multiple disks or folders
+Search multiple disks or folders

 To search a custom set of disks or folders, simply drop them together onto the popup menu which lets you select where to search.

-If you can't drag all the icons at once, you may also add them to an existing set by holding down the Shift (⇧) key when dropping them onto the popup menu.
+If you can't drag all the icons at once, you may also add them to an existing set by holding down the shift (⇧) key when dropping them onto the popup menu.

-Filtering the results
+Filter the results

 Use the filter in the flat (non-hierarchical) list to reduce the shown items to the text you enter.
 Use the menu under the magnifier glass to choose what column to filter on.

-Choosing which columns to show in the list
+Choose which columns to show in the list